-20. These provisions became relevant in 2005 when all Cabinet Ministers except two who had been elected Members of Parliament (MPs) under the ticket of the United Democratic Front (UDF) became Independent MPs and joined the newly formed political party, the Democratic Progressive Party (DPP).
-Soon thereafter, several Independent MPs who had stood as independents during the elections also joined the DPP.
-The leader of the opposition presented to Parliament a Private Member's Bill that sought to give power to the Speaker to declare vacant the seat of any MP who, after being elected under a particular political status, chose to alter his/her status during the life of the National Assembly to which he/she was elected.
+being elected under a particular political status, chose to alter his/her status during the life of the National Assembly to which he/she was elected.
 The Bill failed to obtain the required number of votes for it to pass.
 The matter did not, however, end there.
 The UDF then wrote to the Speaker on 2nd October, 2005 requesting him to declare certain MPs' seats vacant, following those MPs' change of their political status.
 The request was based on section 65(1) of the Constitution.
 The Speaker announced that he would make his ruling on the said request on 31st October, 2005.
 The ruling was, however, not made because the Attorney General, in the interim, applied for and obtained an order from the High Court restraining the Speaker from making the ruling, until further order.
 Following these developments, the President of the Republic (hereinafter referred to as "the Referral Authority") issued a Fiat requesting the High Court to review the said section 65(1).

-21. The ruling of the High Court established that Section 65.1 was fully constitutional and the arguments were confirmed by the Malawi Supreme Court of Appeal on the following grounds: the limitation placed upon a member of the National Assembly who voluntarily ceases to be a member of the political party that sponsored him or her to the National Assembly and joins another political party is a limitation that is prescribed by law, namely section 65(1) itself.
-In our view, that limitation or restriction is reasonable.
+- 27. The ruling of the High Court established that Section 65.1 was fully constitutional and the arguments were confirmed by the Malawi Supreme Court of Appeal on the following grounds: the limitation placed upon a member of the National Assembly who voluntarily ceases to be a member of the political party that sponsored him or her to the National Assembly and joins another political party is a limitation that is prescribed by law, namely section 65(1) itself.
+That limitation or restriction is reasonable.
 The limitation here in section 65(1), is recognised by international human rights standards and that it is necessary in an open and democratic society.
 (Whilst) anti-defection provisions do not appear in the Constitutions of older democracies like the United States of America and Australia, (...) as a matter of fact defections are allowed.
-It is however noted that several countries in Africa, including a large majority of countries in our Region; countries with similar historical backgrounds and legal systems to Malawi, have anti-defection clauses in their Constitutions (Similar provisions may be found in the constitutions of Tanzania, Ghana, Uganda and Zambia).
+It is however noted that several countries in Africa, including a large majority of countries in our Region; countries with similar historical backgrounds and legal systems to Malawi, have anti-defection clauses in their Constitutions (Similar provisions may be found in the constitutions of Tanzania, Ghana, Uganda and Zambia). - 28.
+In other countries, practices of "floor crossing" or "party switching" has been curtailed by specific mechanisms that avoid depriving representatives from their mandates.
+In the Canada province of Manitoba, public concern on high-profile defections of three federal MPs prompted a reactive legislation which amended the provincial Legislative Assembly Act.
+It mandated that Members of the Legislature who quit their political party must serve out the remainder of their term as independents. - 29.
+In Nicaragua some major party switches occurred between 2002 and 2006 when the two major political parties, the Constitutional Liberal Party and the Sandinista National Liberation Front, formed a pact and members of both parties left to form new parties or make alliances with smaller ones.